warwickcoding/ruby/session_7/README.md

 ### Exercise 2
 Assuming you were born on midnight, find how old you are in terms of seconds, using the `Time` class.

+### Exercise 3
+Build a class called `Die` that has the required behaviour of rolling dice and showing a score at the end.
+Remember the dice rolls have to be random!

+### Exercise 4